degumuse5/WeatherApp-Wear/README.md

 - Based on the weather in that city, the interface will be updated to match the theme of the weather.
 - A cloth at the bottom of your screen will display corrsponding to the weather.

+Api OpenWeatherApi(Free Plan):

+- 1,000,000 calls a month
+- 200,000 cities.
+- Provides HTML, JSON and XML format.
+- Used a singlton desgin patter to ensure only one request is sent and that same request is reused.
+Instead of sending requests everytime.

 Requirements

 - Android studio last version